tc39/proposal-built-in-modules/README.md

 ## Proposed Solution

-To enable developers to access common functionality at runtime that is provided by the JavaScript engine a notion of a standard library has to be created.
+To enable developers to access common functionality at runtime that is provided by the JavaScript engine the notion of a standard library has to be created.
 This will allow code currently loaded through libraries as part of the program to shift towards being bundled with JavaScript implementations in the future.